-- APPRECIATION POTENTIAL The notes provide the opportunity to enhance equity returns by multiplying a positive Commodity Return by 1.50, up to the Maximum Total Return on the notes.
-The actual Maximum Total Return on the notes will be set on the pricing date and will not be less than 21.00% (or a maximum payment at maturity of not less than \$1,210 for every \$1,000 principal amount note).
-Because the notes are our senior unsecured obligations, payment of any amount at maturity is subject to our ability to pay our obligations as they become due. - LIMITED PROTECTION AGAINST LOSS Payment at maturity of the principal amount of the notes is protected against a decline in the Commodity Closing Level, as compared to the Strike Level, of up to 15%.
-If the Commodity Closing Level declines by more than 15%, for every 1% decline of the price of the Commodity beyond 15%, you will lose an amount equal to 1% of the principal amount of your notes.
-Accordingly, at maturity you will receive a payment equal to at least \$150 for each \$1,000 principal amount note. - EXPOSURE TO THE PRICE OF GOLD The Commodity Return reflects the performance of Gold, expressed as a percentage, from the Strike Level to the official afternoon Gold fixing per troy ounce of Gold for delivery in London through a member of the LBMA authorized to effect such delivery, stated in U.S. dollars, as calculated by the LBMA and displayed on Bloomberg under the symbol "GOLDLNPM" on the

-Observation Date.
-For additional information, see "Description of Notes - Payment at Maturity" in the accompanying product supplement no. 70-A-I.

-CAPITAL GAINS TAX TREATMENT - You should review carefully the section entitled "Certain U.S. Federal Income Tax Consequences" in the accompanying product supplement no. 70-A-I. As described therein, we and you will agree to characterize and treat the notes for U.S. federal income tax purposes as "open transactions".
+- APPRECIATION POTENTIAL The notes provide the opportunity to enhance commodity returns by multiplying a positive Commodity Return by the Upside Leverage Factor, up to the Maximum Total Return on the notes.
+The actual Upside Leverage Factor will be set on the pricing date and will not be less than 1.55.
+The actual Maximum Total Return on the notes will be set on the pricing date and will not be less than 15.50% (or a maximum payment at maturity of not less than \$1,155 for every \$1,000 principal amount note).
+Because the notes are our senior unsecured obligations, payment of any amount at maturity is subject to our ability to pay our obligations as they become due. - LIMITED PROTECTION AGAINST LOSS Payment at maturity of the principal amount of the notes, if any, is protected against a decline in the Commodity Closing Level, as compared to the Strike Level, of up to 10%.
+If the Commodity Closing Level declines by more than 10%, for every 1% decline of the principal amount of your notes.
+YOU COULD LOSE SOME OR ALL OF YOUR PRINCIPAL. - EXPOSURE TO THE PRICE OF GOLD The Commodity Return reflects the performance of Gold, expressed as a percentage, from the Strike Level to the official afternoon Gold fixing per troy ounce of Gold for delivery in London through a member of the LBMA authorized to effect such delivery, stated in U.S. dollars, as calculated by the LBMA and displayed on Bloomberg under the symbol "GOLDLNPM" on the Observation Date.
+For additional information, see "Description of Notes Payment at Maturity" in the accompanying product supplement no. 70-A-I. - CAPITAL GAINS TAX TREATMENT You should review carefully the section entitled "Certain U.S. Federal Income Tax Consequences" in the accompanying product supplement no. 70-A-I. As described therein, we and you will agree to characterize and treat the notes for U.S. federal income tax purposes as "open transactions".
 Subject to the limitations described therein, and based on certain factual representations received from us, in the opinion of our special tax counsel, Sidley Austin LLP, it is reasonable to treat your purchase and ownership of the notes as "open transactions" for U.S. federal income tax purposes.
 Assuming this characterization is respected, your gain or loss on the notes should be treated as long-term capital gain or loss if you hold the notes for more than a year, whether or not you are an initial purchaser of notes at the issue price.
 However, the Internal Revenue Service (the "IRS") or a court may not respect this characterization or treatment of the notes, in which case the timing and character of any income or loss on the notes could be significantly and adversely affected.
 For example, the notes could be treated as "contingent payment debt instruments," as discussed in the section entitled "Certain U.S. Federal Income Tax Consequences" in the accompanying product supplement no. 70-A-I.